Eli Lilly and (NYSE:LLY) Shares Gap Up to $249.38

 Eli Lilly and Company (NYSE:LLY) gapped up prior to trading on Wednesday .
 The stock had previously closed at $249.38, but opened at $261.00.
 Eli Lilly and shares last traded at $264.92, with a volume of 64,233 shares traded.

 A number of research firms have recently issued reports on LLY.
 Truist Securities increased their price target on shares of Eli Lilly and from $262.00 to $301.00 and gave the stock a “buy” rating in a research report on Wednesday, November 24th.
-Citigroup raised shares of Eli Lilly and from a “neutral” rating to a “buy” rating and increased their price target for the stock from $210.00 to $265.00 in a research report on Wednesday, September 29th.
-They noted that the move was a valuation call.
-Truist increased their price target on shares of Eli Lilly and from $262.00 to $301.00 and gave the stock a “buy” rating in a research report on Wednesday, November 24th.
-Berenberg Bank upgraded Eli Lilly and from a “hold” rating to a “buy” rating and increased their price objective for the stock from $240.00 to $270.00 in a report on Monday, October 11th.
-Finally, BMO Capital Markets started coverage on Eli Lilly and in a report on Thursday, November 18th.
-They issued an “outperform” rating and a $311.00 price objective on the stock.
-One analyst has rated the stock with a sell rating, one has assigned a hold rating, fifteen have issued a buy rating and one has issued a strong buy rating to the company.
-According to MarketBeat.com, the company currently has a consensus rating of “Buy” and an average target price of $275.94.
+Cowen increased their price target on Eli Lilly and from $250.00 to $300.00 and gave the company an “outperform” rating in a report on Monday, August 30th.
+Mizuho decreased their price target on shares of Eli Lilly and from $279.00 to $272.00 and set a “buy” rating on the stock in a research report on Wednesday, October 27th.
+Berenberg Bank raised shares of Eli Lilly and from a “hold” rating to a “buy” rating and upped their price objective for the company from $240.00 to $270.00 in a research report on Monday, October 11th.
+Finally, Wells Fargo & Company began coverage on shares of Eli Lilly and in a research report on Wednesday, December 8th.
+They set an “equal weight” rating and a $270.00 price objective for the company.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating, fifteen have given a buy rating and one has issued a strong buy rating to the company.
+According to MarketBeat.com, Eli Lilly and currently has a consensus rating of “Buy” and a consensus target price of $275.94.

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, March 10th.
-Shareholders of record on Tuesday, February 15th will be paid a dividend of $0.98 per share.
-This represents a $3.92 annualized dividend and a yield of 1.45%.
-This is a boost from Eli Lilly and’s previous quarterly dividend of $0.85.
-The ex-dividend date is Monday, February 14th.
-Eli Lilly and’s dividend payout ratio is currently 51.83%.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, March 10th.
+Shareholders of record on Tuesday, February 15th will be paid a $0.98 dividend.
+This is an increase from Eli Lilly and’s previous quarterly dividend of $0.85.
+The ex-dividend date of this dividend is Monday, February 14th.
+This represents a $3.92 annualized dividend and a dividend yield of 1.45%.
+Eli Lilly and’s dividend payout ratio (DPR) is currently 51.83%.

 Eli Lilly and Company Profile (NYSE:LLY)